Dr Yusra discusses the perils of procedures performed by under qualified practitioners

 Do your research

-There is a stark difference between a practitioner with a medical degree, years of postgraduate training who adheres to regulatory body standards and a practitioner with a one day course in facial aesthetics.
+There is a stark difference between a practitioner with a medical degree and years of postgraduate training who adheres to regulatory body standards and a practitioner with a one-day course in facial aesthetics.

 Your safety is in your own hands.
 Do your due diligence and do not compromise based on price, or on how quickly you can get an appointment.
 The best practitioners are booked months ahead for good reason.